 Bulging discs, herniated discs or bone spurs can reduce the space that the nerves have to travel through.
 When this constriction progresses to a certain point, a nerve can become compressed, and this compression can cause symptoms to arise.
 Spinal narrowing won’t cause any symptoms by itself — only a neural compression will result in the development of symptoms.

 Now that you know more about the causes of spinal narrowing and possible resulting nerve compression, you can better understand how and why this condition can cause the following symptoms:

 - Localized pain at the site of the nerve being compressed

 With a firm grasp of the causes and symptoms of spinal narrowing, you’ll be able to better determine a potential treatment plan when you speak with your physician.
-Typically, this will consist of any of a variety of conservative, nonsurgical options that are often very effective in managing the symptoms of spinal narrowing.
-Whether it’s physical therapy, massage, pain medications, hot/cold therapy, or other methods, you may find adequate pain relief through such techniques.
+Typically, this will consist of a variety of conservative, nonsurgical options that are often very effective in managing the symptoms of spinal narrowing.
+Whether it involves physical therapy, massage, pain medications, hot/cold therapy or other methods, you may find adequate pain relief through such techniques.

 However, if weeks or months of conservative treatments have failed to ease your pain, contact Laser Spine Institute today.
 We’ll be glad to tell you about our advanced, minimally invasive procedures that are effective alternatives to traditional open back surgery and can help you find relief from neck and back pain.
 We have helped more than 75,000 patients regain their quality of life after experiencing painful symptoms resulting from spinal stenosis and other degenerative spine conditions.